 To find out what courses are available, you can search online under "Search syllabi" search on the Gakumu Information System.
-To access "Search syllabi," go to TUFS website → Current Students → Syllabus search A full listing of available courses is also provided in the Class Schedule distributed in April.
+To access "Search syllabi," go to TUFS website \rightarrow Current Students \rightarrow Syllabus search A list of all classes that will be taught is in the University Class Timetable published on the university homepage in April.